When is Halloween?

 Halloween is known worldwide as a holiday filled with mystery, magic, and superstition.
 It originates from an ancient Celtic festival named Samhain, a celebration marking the end of harvest season and the beginning of what was considered the "darker half" of the year.
 This time of year was associated with death.
 Over centuries, Halloween's traditions have evolved, with many cultures merging and shaping this holiday into what it is currently celebrated as.

-This year Halloween will be celebrated on Thursday, October 31, 2024.
+This year Halloween was celebrated on Thursday, October 31, 2024.
 Next year Halloween will be celebrated on Friday, October 31, 2025.

 Halloween Dates